mysticfalconvt/NCUJHS/readme.md

 ## What needs to be done?

+**Current struggle** - How to create an autocomplete or something like that so that a teacher can add a student to an assignment.
+It currently has a box to enter the ID but that isnt really functional.

 **Users** - Teachers, Admin, Students.
 Each with a differnt view and ability to change things.